senzing-garage/aws-cloudformation-dev-rest/README.md

     export API_HEARTBEAT_URL=${SENZING_API_SERVER_URL}
     ```

-1. Use the following commands to run the sample application.
+1. Use the following commands to run the example application.
    Example:

     ```console